A REACH-rendelet célja, hogy javítsa az emberi egészségnek és a környezetnek a vegyi anyagok által jelentett kockázattal szembeni védelmét.

-Danger!
-According to the harmonised classification and labelling (ATP01) approved by the European Union, this substance is a flammable liquid and vapour, is harmful in contact with skin, is harmful if inhaled and causes skin irritation.
+Warning!
+According to the harmonised classification and labelling (CLP00) approved by the European Union, this substance is a flammable liquid and vapour, is harmful in contact with skin, is harmful if inhaled and causes skin irritation.

-Additionally, the classification provided by companies to ECHA in REACH registrations identifies that this substance is toxic if swallowed, is toxic in contact with skin, causes severe skin burns and eye damage, is toxic to aquatic life with long lasting effects, causes serious eye damage and may cause an allergic skin reaction.
+Additionally, the classification provided by companies to ECHA in REACH registrations identifies that this substance may be fatal if swallowed and enters airways, causes serious eye irritation, is harmful to aquatic life with long lasting effects and may cause respiratory irritation.